 The roof pitch factor is also used to calculate the length of common rafters.
 To find the total length of a common rafter, consider the run to be the horizontal distance covered by the whole rafter, from the end of the rafter tail (the part of the rafter which extends past the outside of the wall) to the near side of the ridge board.

 To find the location of the heel cut, the multiplier is multiplied by the “effective run” of the rafter.
 The effective run is the horizontal distance covered by the rafter from the near side of the ridge board, where the head cut will be, to the outside of the wall plate, where the heel cut will be.

 Always measure for every rafter, even being off ⅛-inch can make a big difference if the error gets multiplied as you go along.

-This table provides the roof pitch multiplier for roofs of various slopes.
-For a detailed explanation of the roof pitch multiplier, see "How to Find the Area of a Sloped Roof".
+The following table provides the roof pitch multiplier for roofs of various slopes.
+For a more detailed explanation of the roof pitch multiplier, see "How to Find the Area of a Sloped Roof".

 For help converting any slope from one way of expressing it to another, see Roof Slope Expressed as Rise-in-Run, Degrees, and Percentage.